tezos-checker/checker/docs/spec/functional_spec.rst

 Sell kit for ctez
 -----------------

 Sell some kit in exchange for ctez.
-Fail if the desired amount of ctez cannot be bought or if the deadline has passed.
+Fails if the desired amount of ctez cannot be bought or if the deadline has passed.

 ``sell_kit: (pair (pair nat nat) timestamp)``